Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-\textit{Entropy from ab initio data.} We employ the flow matching method to study the \emph{ab initio} portion of the phase diagram, with $3000 \leqslant T \leqslant 8000$K and $0.3 \leqslant \rho \leqslant 1.6 \textrm{g}/\textrm{cm}^3$.
+\textit{Entropy from ab initio data.} We employ the flow matching method to study the \emph{ab initio} portion of the phase diagram with $3000 \leqslant T \leqslant 8000 \,$K and $0.3 \leqslant \rho \leqslant 1.6 \, \textrm{g}/\textrm{cm}^3$.
 Specifically, we repeatedly train a transformation $f$ and use \Eq{eq: TFEP} to compute the entropy difference for each neighboring pair of states on a $(T, \rho)$ grid; see Supplemental Material~\cite{SM} for an example.
 We also calculate the \emph{absolute} entropy of a reference state within the same framework and then shift the entropy of other states rigidly.
-In practice, we choose the reference point at $T = 5000\textrm{K}$ and $\rho = 1.4\textrm{g}/\textrm{cm}^3$~\cite{SM}, where the computed value $0.0494(1) \, \textrm{MJ/kg/K}$ of the absolute entropy is in excellent agreement with those reported by Morales \emph{et al.}~\cite{PhysRevE.81.021202} based on coupled electron-ion Monte Carlo (CEIMC) simulations.
+In practice, we choose the reference point at $T = 5000 \, \textrm{K}$ and $\rho = 1.4 \, \textrm{g}/\textrm{cm}^3$~\cite{SM}, where the computed value $0.0494(1) \, \textrm{MJ/kg/K}$ of the absolute entropy is in excellent agreement with those reported by Morales \emph{et al.}~\cite{PhysRevE.81.021202} based on coupled electron-ion Monte Carlo (CEIMC) simulations.

 Figure~\ref{fig: entropy_pressure} shows our results (solid line) for several isotherms of the specific entropy $s$ and pressure $p$, together with two widely used hydrogen EOSs in past literature: CMS19~\cite{Chabrier_2019} (dotted line) and REOS3~\cite{Becker_2014} (dashed line).
-For convenience, we also include an error bar of absolute entropy at the reference point, and the CEIMC entropy of Morales \emph{et al.}~\cite{PhysRevE.81.021202} (dash-dotted line) at relatively high densities.
-Note the REOS3 entropy is calculated by us using TI (see \Eq{eq: ti}), and, for sake of visualization, we have introduced a global entropy offset to make it match our data at the bottom-left phase point, i.e., $T = 3000\textrm{K}$ and $\rho = 0.3\textrm{g}/\textrm{cm}^3$.
-We do not compare with the MH13 EOS~\cite{Militzer_2013} since it is derived directly for hydrogen-helium mixtures.
+For convenience, we also include an error bar of absolute entropy at the reference point and the CEIMC entropy of Morales \emph{et al.}~\cite{PhysRevE.81.021202} (dash-dotted line) at relatively high densities.
+Note that the REOS3 entropy is calculated by us using TI (see \Eq{eq: ti}), and, for the sake of visualization, we have introduced a global entropy offset to make it match our data at the bottom-left phase point, i.e., $T = 3000 \, \textrm{K}$ and $\rho = 0.3 \, \textrm{g}/\textrm{cm}^3$.
+We do not compare with the MH13 EOS~\cite{Militzer_2013} since it was derived directly for a hydrogen-helium mixture, rather than the pure hydrogen system studied here.